Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Some Vets Just Want Your Money

 Be wary of vets who are too quick to recommend surgery without a very good reason.
-If the vet seems eager to perform surgery and you don't feel comfortable with it, consult with another vet and see if there are other alternate options.
+If the vet seems eager to perform surgery and you don't feel comfortable with it, consult with another vet and see if there are alternate options.

-"However, I don't recommend removal of any benign cyst 'just because.'
+"In vet school I was advised to remove sebaceous cysts because I could make money with the procedure and dog owners are generally happy to have the things gone.
+However, I don't recommend removal of any benign cyst 'just because.'
 Removal is only necessary if the cyst recurs and is prone to infection or if your dog's quality of life is impaired by the presence of a cyst."

 The only time it's okay to try home remedies is when your vet has confirmed that it's just a cyst and it's safe to wait a bit or just let it be.
 Ask your vet's opinion about this, and always consult them before trying anything at home.